 We provide a picnic lunch and beverages for you to enjoy during your time on the island.
 Hulopo’e Bay is lined with palm trees so there is tons of shade.
 Picnic tables, public restrooms, fresh water showers, and enough space to find your very own patch of serenity away from the crowds of some of Maui’s busier beaches.
 If you’re like me, then this in itself is the perfect way to enjoy a few hours.

 Maui Adventure Cruises is one of only a handful of companies with a permit to drop guests off here, and we’re the ONLY one who offers you the Lanai Landing Adventure on an Explorer Super Raft.

-This means that you get the best of both worlds; the adventure of zipping past the stunning sea cliffs, sea caves, and blowholes, to your first snorkel spot from our boat as well as the freedom to get off and explore on your own.
+This means that you get the best of both worlds; the adventure of zipping past the stunning sea cliffs, sea caves, and blowholes, to your first snorkel spot from our boat, and the freedom to get off and explore on your own.

-If you have any further questions regarding our trips and to reserve your spot please feel free to contact our office and speak to our friendly staff at 808.661.5550.
+If you have any further questions regarding our trips and to reserve your spot, please feel free to contact our office and speak to our friendly staff at 808.661.5550.
+Aloha!